 A properly sealed well cap protects against all types of contamination.
-It is the first line of protection against nonpoint source pollution, which constitutes the majority of ground water contamination.
-Nonpoint source pollution includes runoff of pesticides and herbicides, soil erosion, and elements from the street.
+It is the first line of protection against nonpoint source pollution, which constitutes the majority of groundwater contamination.
+Nonpoint source pollution includes runoff of pesticides and herbicides, soil erosion, airborne dust and debris, and elements from the street.

-Well caps also keep out insects, such as earwigs, which prefer a dark, damp environment to nest.
-Insects can cause major problems in a well.
-Bacteria levels can rise from their droppings, and sometimes the bugs themselves can get trapped in the wells, die, and decompose in the well water.
+Well caps also keep out insects, such as earwigs, which prefer a dark, damp environment to nest, wasps and bees that frequently build nests in wells, spiders (spiders love the moist well environment), and small animals such as rodents and snakes.
+All of these can cause major problems in a well.
+Bacteria levels can rise from their droppings, and sometimes the bugs, snakes and rodents themselves can get trapped in the wells, die, and decompose in the well water.